 Step by step, the process of developing your SaaS intertwines almost all aspects of business building, software development, customer acquisition and activation, and the aspects of minimizing attrition.
-Since many of the steps in this process overlap one another, it wouldn't make sense to write the book in order of the steps.

-But clearly, you will need to know your path and how everything fits together.
+You will need to know your path and how everything fits together.
 So in this section, I have outlined your process from start to finish and explained the principles of each area so you know where to start and where to go as you progress through the rest of the chapters.

 Once you have validated the product, then it's time to get started marketing it.

 "Wait a minute... don't we have to build the thing first?" you may be asking.

 No. A SaaS business is a sales and marketing business.
 You need to start marketing first for a number of reasons.

 - 1.It's going to take a lot of time for your website to start ranking, so if you're planning on people finding you to make a purchase, you need to get that website and some content live as soon as possible.